 Short Underspin Serves

 This serve is best returned short so the ball bounces twice on the opponents side and is hard to attack on the 3rd ball.
 Here is the first set of instructions for returning the short backspin serve.
 The most important thing about returning this serve is timing.
-First, make your body stay low and closer to the table so you can move well and see the ball better.
+First, make your body stay low and closer to the table so you can move quickly to the ball to get it right off the bounce.
 This serve must be returned right off the bounce on your side of the table, because at that moment the spin effect is the weakest.
 Therefore don’t wait until the ball reaches the high point and drops off.
 Receive as early as you can.
 At the moment of ball contact add backspin with finger and slight wrist movement.
 Sort of squeeze you blade a bit, so your opponent won’t be able to flip it back to you too easily.

 Another way to return short serves with racket facing up, racket tip pointing down and handle pointing at your face.
 The key ingredients of this technique is a gentle rub downward of the ball right after the bounce and relaxed hand.
 You need lean over the table to be very close to the ball to be able to exert a gentle very controlled rub down.
 If your hand is extended you will not have good control and your contact will be less precise.
 Also the contact time is very short – the shorter the contact the less forward ball movement and the ball will bounce twice on your opponent’s side.
 Watch the video by Pierre Luc-Hinse here.